 Medical Misdiagnosis is a substantial part of NHS claims and complaints.
 However, it is also often misunderstood.
 In this short guide below, we offer some quick insights to helping with your understanding of medical misdiagnosis.

-For example, you cannot file a complaint if you are simply unhappy with your diagnosis or do not believe that it is correct.
-This guide will explain the basics of misdiagnosis claims and enable you to understand whether you are eligible to make a claim.
+For example, you can’t file a complaint if you are simply unhappy with your diagnosis.
+Nor if you do not believe that it is correct.
+This guide will explain the basics of misdiagnosis claims.
+Moreover, it will enable you to understand whether you are eligible to make a claim.

 What is Medical Misdiagnosis?

 Medical Misdiagnosis is a pervasive issue, with 1 in 6 patients being misdiagnosed, and occurs when a diagnosis is made too late by a doctor or GP due to negligence by the NHS.
 It can happen if a doctor

 How does Medical Misdiagnosis Occur?